SchoolOfCode/ai-tools-audit-ai-mavericks/TimeOs.md

 ## 3. **timeOS**

 ⌚ timeOS is an AI productivity companion that captures and summarizes your day, organizes all relevant information within the right tool, and proactively surfaces the knowledge you need, when you need it.
-It can be used to replace yourself with AI for meetings you don't want to attend, prepare for future meetings, and capture your day seamlessly. timeOS is free to use.
+ It can be used to replace yourself with AI for meetings you don't want to attend, prepare for future meetings, and capture your day seamlessly. features like meeting recording, transciption, summarization adn action item tracking. timeOS is free to use.

 A. Opportunity
 Problems it solves: Forgetting about meeting details, wasting time summarizing meetings, and missing action items.